-Getzen is an historical brand of American brass instruments started in 1939 by a former Holton employee.
+Getzen is a historical brand of American brass instruments started in 1939 by a former Holton employee.
 Getzen first started building trumpets in 1947.
 Since then, Getzen has gained experience and reliability recognized worldwide.
-The 400 Series was created to meet the needs of students who are on a budget, but don’t want to sacrifice the technical features and timbre of upper class instruments.
+The 400 Series was created to meet the needs of students who are on a budget but don’t want to sacrifice the technical features and timbre of upper-class instruments.

 When you test a horn for the first time, you must have a reference to the class of the instrument.
 It should be clear that if I’m talking about a student trumpet and define what is good about it, the review should be analyzed in the scope of the category of the instrument.
 If not done, you could be comparing a student trumpet to one costing 5000-6000 Euro.

 In the case of student trumpets, it is natural not to expect a very full tone, flexibility, or comfort.
 Speaking of the Getzen 490 though, you will be pleasantly surprised by the overall quality of the brand, certainly well above the other horns of this same class.
 This means that during studies, the trumpet will increase the efforts of students and, likewise, increase the rewards they see.
 It is always more pleasant to play an instrument that one likes and better meets our expectations.